If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Tell me how to take the charms off so I can levitate you!’
 Harry paused at the foot of the steps and glanced back.

-Salazar folded her arms and turned his back.
+Salazar folded his arms and turned his back.
 ‘No.’

 Harry snorted and leapt up the stairs.
 ‘Have it your way, then.’

-Myrtle’s bathroom was quiet.
-Dry, clean white tiles stretched across the floor.
+Dry, clean white tiles stretched across the floor of Myrtle’s quiet bathroom.

 She must be roaming the plumbing.
 Harry chuckled to himself and headed back to the common room beneath his disillusionment charm.
 Like a much less terrifying version of the basilisk.